vhuang04/homework-planner/README.md

 #File Storage

 Tasks are stored in a text file named `homework_tasks.txt`.
 Each line in the file represents a task with the format: `description,completed`.
-Though, this part of the program may not work due to a error in the code...
+However, this part of the program may not work due to an error in the code...

 #Example
  python homework_planner.py